top of page

 Board of Directors

-Scott is a former resident of the North End and a long time Hyde Park business owner.
-Scott will operate as NENA's official Hyde Park commercial liaison, a role that is both new and very much needed to keep the heart of the North End beating strong and communications open.
+• Scott is a former resident of the North End and a long time Hyde Park business owner.
+Scott acts as NENA's official Hyde Park commercial liaison, an important role which helps keep NENA's relationship with business owners and employees strong and communications open.

 Cynthia Gibson (o)

-Cynthia is a long-time North End resident who serves as chair of NENA's Streets Committee, which works to promote safety for all who use our neighborhood streets (streets@northendboise.org)
+• Cynthia is a long-time North End resident who serves as chair of NENA's Streets Committee, which works to promote safety for all who use our neighborhood streets.
+Contact her with street safety concerns at streets@northendboise.org.
+Cynthia also serves as NENA's legislative liaison, bringing relevant issues from the capitol building to NENA's meetings for awareness and action.

 Travis Campion (e)

-Travis, a well-established artist in the Boise community, has resided in the North End since 1980.
+• Travis, a well-established artist in the Boise community, has resided in the North End since 1980.
 He owns a home with his spouse, Star, on 8th Street near Hollywood Market.
 In addition to his artistic pursuits, Travis is a business owner and a political activist.
-He has actively participated in various boards for different organizations in the past and currently serves on the committees for The Hyde Park Street Fair and NENA Newsletter.
-He has 3 dogs and 1 cat
+He has actively participated in various boards for different organizations and currently serves on the Hyde Park Street Fair committee.
+He has 3 dogs and 1 cat.

 Donna Llewellyn (e)